freedom35/python-sqlite-to-markdown/README.md

-# Exporting SQL Results to Markdown
+# SQLite Results to Markdown
 This repo contains a Python app to export the results of a SQLite query to a markdown file.

 This software may be used/updated under the terms of the **MIT license**.